MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/install-configure-biztalk-adapters-enterprise-applications.md

 -   The transmit side enables you to invoke a server system’s call from BizTalk Server.

- See the adapter documentation for information about how to use Microsoft BizTalk Adapter for TIBCO Rendezvous and about the mapping between its model and the [!INCLUDE[btsBizTalkServerNoVersion](../Token/btsBizTalkServerNoVersion_md.md)] model.
+ See the adapter documentation for information about how to use Microsoft BizTalk Adapter for TIBCO Rendezvous and about the mapping between its model and the BizTalk Server model.

 ### Installed components
 * The adapter installation installs and registers the following components in the global assembly cache (GAC).
 You can verify the registration by opening the assembly folder in your explorer (<%WINDIR%>\assembly), or use the `gacutil /l` from the Visual Studio command prompt: